 Okanogan PUD offers loans to qualified customers seeking to add energy efficiency upgrades to their homes and businesses.
 The program is designed to conserve energy and promote energy-efficient and cost-effective products and services.
+Please contact Kenny Stanley at 509-422-8428 for further information or questions.

 Any measure that saves electricity can be considered for financing.
 Here are some examples of energy efficiency improvements that would qualify.